TheFive/osmbc/help/menu.OSMBC.md

 * **title**
   Used internally for display purposes only

+* **predecessor**
+  An article title from the same category that must be the predecessor of this article.

 * **collection**
   Free text (english / german) to describe the idea, or the collect the html link